chichieinstein/nvimhelper/README.md

 2. Run cmake to create the `compile_commands.json` file required by clangd.
 3. For `.cu` projects, create a `.clangd` YAML file to disable spurious diagnostics.

 One thing to keep in mind is that as new source files are added/removed, the CmakeLists.txt file needs to be updated, and the cmake command needs to be run again.
-In order to toggle between different code formatting conventions which is allowed by the clang-formatter.
-The config here has a neovim plugin installed that makes this toggling between conventions easy.
+Finally, the config here has a neovim plugin installed that makes toggling between coding conventions easy without the need to geenrate a .clang-format file.

 ## Additional notes for CUDA editing: